SteveWLU/TEI-MS-SIG/ch-11-issues.md

 * 19.4 Representing Textual Transmission
 although these items might be relevant for a transcription or closely related to it.

-Possible thematic kernels of chapter(s):
+Potential thematic kernels of chapter(s):
 * all manuscript related stuff
    * transcription with codicological background
    * modern manuscripts